 What Else Can You Do to Support Your Brain Health?

 Lifestyle changes are essential tokeep your brain young.
 Follow your doctor’s recommendations for managing your blood pressure and cholesterol levels.
 Also, keep your blood sugar in check.
 Diabetes is a major risk factorfor dementia.

-Along with getting plenty of exercises, rework your diet so you are eating plenty of fruit, vegetables, nuts and fatty seafood like salmon.
+Along with getting plenty of exercise, rework your diet so you are eating plenty of fruit, vegetables, nuts, and fatty seafood like salmon.
 Increase your level of plant protein, as well, and cut back on red meat.